venca-x/nettegmap/README.md

 nettegmap
 =========

 Nette addon.
-Viewer and picker on gmap
+Viewer and picker for Google maps

 Installation
 ------------